 What she needs, and what she requested of the shelter system, is simple enough:

-“The accommodation I needed was a quiet space to help my hypersensitive system decompress, so I need ‘no stimulus’ in order to do that,” explains Christine.
+“The accommodation I needed was a quiet space to help my hypersensitive system decompress, so I need ‘no stimulus’ in order to do that,” explains Maddie.
 “Stimulus registers as ‘threat’ in my brain.”

 But she didn’t get that.